Answer Engine Optimization (AEO): The Complete Guide for 2025

 - "How much does SEO cost?"

 And increasingly, they get answers without clicking anything.
-The search engine (or AI) extracts the answer and delivers it directly.
+The search engine or AI extracts the answer and delivers it directly.

 If you don't?
 Your competitors capture that mindshare instead.

-AEO vs SEO vs GEO: What's the Difference?
+AEO vs SEO vs GEO

 These terms get thrown around interchangeably.
 They shouldn't.